Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 1. Copy the following U-SQL script into the editor of your choice, and then submit your query:

         DROP DATABASE IF EXISTS <insert your name>;
         CREATE DATABASE <insert your name>;
         USE DATABASE <insert your name>;

         DROP TABLE IF EXISTS SearchLog1;
         DROP TABLE IF EXISTS SearchLog2;

         CREATE TABLE SearchLog1 (
                     UserId          int,
                     Start           DateTime,
                     Region          string,
                     Query           string,
                     Duration        int?,
                     Urls            string,
                     ClickedUrls     string,

                     INDEX sl_idx CLUSTERED (UserId ASC)
-	                  PARTITIONED BY HASH (UserId)
+                          PARTITIONED BY HASH (UserId) INTO 2
         );

         INSERT INTO SearchLog1 SELECT * FROM master.dbo.SearchlogView;

         CREATE TABLE SearchLog2(
                INDEX sl_idx CLUSTERED (UserId ASC)
-         PARTITIONED BY HASH (UserId)
+               PARTITIONED BY HASH (UserId) INTO 2
         ) AS SELECT * FROM master.dbo.SearchlogView; // You can use EXTRACT or SELECT in the AS clause

 You can now query the tables in the same way that you queried the unstructured data.
 Instead of creating a rowset using EXTRACT, you now can simply refer to the table name.